Logo

 Driver Verifier

-The Driver Verifier is most effective with manual or automated testing using WDK tools.
-The Driver Verifier is stored as a binary Verifier.exe file in the %WinDir%system32 directory.
+This built-in Windows utility created to verify kernel-mode drivers and detect driver bugs that can damage the operating system.
+Driver Verifier is most effective with manual or automated testing using WDK tools.
+This utility is stored as a binary Verifier.exe file in the %WinDir%system32 directory.

 This utility can be launched in two modes: via command line and via the Driver Verifier Manager.
 To launch the command line version, run the Command Prompt as administrator and enter the verifier command with minimum one parameter, for instance help - verifier /?).
 To open the Driver Verifier Manager, run verifier without parameters.

-1. Run the Driver Verifier Manager: Win + R > verifier
+1. Run the Driver Verifier Manager: Win + R > verifier.

 3. Choose one or several drivers to verify.